wellyshen/react-cool-form/docs/getting-started.md

 $ npm install --save react-cool-form
 ```

+> ⚠️ React Cool Form supports all major browsers.
+For older browsers (e.g. IE11) without the `async/await`, `Promise`, and ES6+ features, you'll need to include a polyfill such as [core-js](https://github.com/zloirock/core-js).

 ## CDN

 If you're not using a module bundler or package manager.
 We also provide a [UMD](https://github.com/umdjs/umd) build which is available over the [unpkg.com](https://unpkg.com) CDN.
 Simply use a `<script>` tag to add it after [React CND links](https://reactjs.org/docs/cdn-links.html) as below: